Home

 machines = api.get_machines()

-Get the UUID of the machine your are interested in
+Get the UUID of the machine you are interested in

 MACHINE_NAME = "1337Machine"